willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 - `Exception` and` Unknown`: Something unexpected occurred with the current task on the server.
 The reasons are the most diverse, as the server had a swing in the middle of the task or he never ran a certain task yet, so he does not have the information;

 Let's now add our URL containing the CCTray information from our project and create it with the request for this information.
-For this we will add the package NodeJS [request](https://github.com/request/request), an HTTP client that was developed in order to facilitate the creation of HTTP or HTTPS requests.
+For this, we will add the package NodeJS [request](https://github.com/request/request), an HTTP client that was developed in order to facilitate the creation of HTTP or HTTPS requests.
 To add the new packages we will enter the following command.

 ```bash
 $ npm install --save request